Kyriosity/read-write/README+/software/design/names/README.md

 <div align="center"><b>O&thinsp;t&thinsp;h&thinsp;e&thinsp;r&thinsp;w&thinsp;i&thinsp;s&thinsp;e</b></div>

-#### one wading through the thorns of pathetic names, code labyrinthine (or plains), and abatis of docu will curse application complexity, learning curve, techno-stack, and fate, but at least the naming.
+#### one wading through the thorns of pathetic names, code labyrinthine (or flats), and abatis of documents will curse complexity, learning curve, technologies, and fate, but at last the naming.
 </td></tr></table>

 ## Categorization

-_Categorization_ (aka _classification_) is more profound than breaking collocations and sentences and building the folder hierarchy &thinsp;&mdash;&thinsp; **it&nbsp;frames abstractions.**
+### _Categorization_ (aka _classification_) is more profound than breaking collocations with sentences, and building the folder hierarchy &thinsp;&mdash;&thinsp; **it&nbsp;frames abstractions.**

 If enthusiasts could categorize myriads of wretched boulders in space and paltry insects, it must be no meltdown for unique by-nature software entities.

 The challenge is to lay out accurately.
-Our imagination tries to correctly align doubtful and even bizarre names to the right meanings and aliases, but takes on trust their categories.
+Our imagination tries to mnemonically align doubtful and even bizarre names to the right meanings and aliases, but takes on trust their structure.

 \___________\
 As a negative experience, GitHub is full of shallow folders and huge lists, even for corporate projects.
 Namespaces of frameworks and languages may look like a verbal dump.

 ### Tags

-The only limitation of categorization is the strict tree hierarchy.
+The only limitation of categorization is the strict tree graph.
 Tags may rationally dissolve it, though frameworks and IDEs provide limited support for them.

 ## How to name...